Money still pouring into health

 On the media front, I had the privilege of talking at this week’s Insurance2025 – The Broker Roadmap to the Future.
 Actually, I say ‘talking’ – it was a pre-recording from a few weeks ago when it was both freezing cold and my boiler had packed in!

-A big thanks to Thomas Verduzco-Weisel for the Clubhouse invite – How to stay on top of global insurance trends?
+A big thanks to Thomas Verduzco-Weisel for the Clubhouse invite – How to stay on top of global auto insurance trends?
 It was very good fun indeed and great to experiment with new platforms.
 Keep an eye out for his future episodes.

 And last but not least Sønr has had a tonne of media coverage – from the UK’s Sunday Times to a feature in an Iranian magazine.
 I haven’t run it through Google Translate as yet but hopefully it’s all good!

-Sønr is the world-leading market intelligence and open innovation platform created specifically for the insurance sector.
+Sønr is the world-leading market intelligence and open innovation platform created specifically for the auto insurance sector.
 It provides you with the knowledge and tools to stay relevant, compete and plan for the future.

 Try out a 14-day trial of Sønr to access intelligence on market trends, competitor playbooks and disruptive tech companies globally.
 Plus collaboration tools to help you track and manage innovation activity across your organisation.